ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

 #. recipe_globwat.yml

-   The forcing data, stored with ascii format for each year in a separate folder.
-In daily outputs, the first two numbers represent the month and the second two numbers represent the day.
-For example, prc0120wb.asc represents precipitation for the 20th of February.
+   The forcing data, stored in separate files per timestep and variable.

 References
 ----------